By: C. W. Stratton

 - If you know of additional counseling or therapy to help them, let them know where

-This is a process of one addict/alcoholic helping another without parallel.
-Let’s give assistance in diminishing the baggage and clutter that all people come with in their early recovery.
+Recovery is a process; it’s one addict/alcoholic helping another without parallel.
+Let’s assist in diminishing the baggage and clutter that all people come with in their early recovery.